 There is much more to Mallorca than sun and sea.
-And yet, for me a day at the beach is always precious.
+But for me a day on the beach is always precious.
 Even more so since there is a different one for every day of the year.
 From rocky bays to long stretches of white sand, from secluded getaways to fancy beach clubs.
-Most of us have our own personal favorites that we only share with friends and family.
-In case you are not yet familiar with the island’s whereabouts there is a sign that provides some guidance: the Blue Flag (Bandera Azul).
+Most of us have our own favorites that we only share with friends and family.
+In case you haven’t found yours yet, the Blue Flag offers some guidance.

-Awarded each year to beaches that meet strict environmental criteria.
+The Bandera Azul is awarded each year to beaches that meet strict environmental criteria.
 For many years Spain has had more blue flags than any other country in Europe and worldwide.
-On Mallorca alone you can count 29 this year.
-From sleepy Sant Elm in the Southwest to picturesque Cala Mondragó in the Southeast.
-From lively Canyamel to authentic Son Serra de Marina to endless Playa de Muro and scenic Cala Formentor.
+On Mallorca alone you can count 23 beaches this year.
+From buzzing Playa de Palma to the picturesque bays of Cala Mondragó in the Southeast.
+From lively Cala Millor to authentic Son Serra de Marina to endless Playa de Muro.